 One of the best places to stay in the South Luangwa is Kakuli Bush Camp, where there's a colony of vibrant carbine bee-eaters; also a resident pride of lions and prolific leopard sightings.
 The camp comprises five luxury tents, each with sublime river views, and a main guest tent looking over a lagoon frequented by thirsty wildlife.

 With incredible flora, fauna, kaleidoscopic colours, minimal human impact and generous pricing whether you call it green, emerald or secret, this is a great time to visit Zambia.

-If you want to find out more about Zambia contact Red Savannah's travel specialists on 01242 787800.
+If you want to find out more about planning a safari holiday to Zambia contact Red Savannah's Africa specialists on +44 (0) 1242 787 800.